alphagov/govuk-design-guide/docs/components/feedback.md

 # Briefly descibe how this component works.
 For instance, listing out what happens when an end-user interacts with this component.
 # You MUST wrap this in single quotation marks (ie. ' '), since markdown can be used to enter this information.
 To create a heading, use three hashes (ie. ###).
 howItWorks:
+  'This component is designed to sit at the bottom of pages on GOV.UK to allow users to submit feedback on that page.

+  This component uses JavaScript for expanding and collapsing and also for submitting form responses.

-  'There are multiple journeys in this component:
+  There are multiple journeys possible from this component:

   - Users say ‘yes’ the page is useful and get the response ‘Thank you for your feedback’.